anastasiamozz/orientation-adaptive-hevc/README.md

 ## Overview

-This repository accompanies a conference submission on an orientation- adaptive, perceptually-weighted H.265/HEVC coding pipeline for UAV (drone) video.
+This repository accompanies a conference submission on an orientation-adaptive, perceptually-weighted H.265/HEVC coding pipeline for UAV
+(drone) video.
 The method:

 1. Chooses a coding orientation per clip